 Pilot flight time information is often available in a spreadsheet file (.xls, .numbers, .csv etcetera) from an employer's crew scheduling software, other electronic logbook applications, or from home-made logbook files using spreadsheet applications.

 Transcribing entries from a paper logbook into a simple spreadsheet can be very efficient.
-You can then send this file to Coradine Support for import into LogTen Pro, or import the file yourself.
+You can then send this file to Coradine Support for import into LogTen, or import the file yourself.
 A simple template for transcription is available to download at the bottom of this article.

 Use a Separate Column for Each Data Point

 LogTen has data fields for nearly everything, and you can use custom fields for anything else.
 If you enter data in your Remarks (approaches, holds, etc.), transfer this data into its own column.

 It is difficult to verify date formats after they're entered, so it is important to use the same date format throughout the whole document for the best import.
 Any standard date format is acceptable though, e.g. dd/MM/yy, yyyy-MM-dd, MM/dd/yy).
 Remove any empty dates as they will be imported as blank flights.

 Consistent Time Format

 Times must be in the same format, whether decimal (0.0), two decimal (0.00), hh:mm (00:00), or hh+mm(00+00).

 Separate Route Column

 Some logbook formats include the Route information in the Remarks/Notes column, but it'll be much easier to import if the Route info is entered as its own column.